top of page

 Happy Juice was the first thing that made a real difference for my gut.
 The MentaBiotics component supports the gut microbiome and the gut-brain connection that chronic stress disrupts.
 If your gut has been reactive for years — this is where I'd start.

-The Happy Quiz helps you identify your stress signals and what they’re pointing to.
-It takes about two minutes and it often names things women have been feeling for years without a framework for them.
+Ready to understand what your body is telling you?
+The Stress Signal Assessment helps identify what your stress signal is loudest for you right now and where to start.
+It takes about two minutes and it often names things women have been feeling for years without having words for.